 I know many people don’t like to clean with bleach due to the chemicals it contains.
-The thing is you only need a bit and and if you find the smell too strong dilute it with water. if the problem resides with the fumes use a disposable safety mask like this one.
+The thing is you only need a bit and and if you find the smell too strong dilute it with water. if the problem resides with the fumes you could use a disposable safety mask like this one.

 # Never mix bleach with ammonia or any other household cleaner.
 There are a lot of miss-information going around on Pinterest about mixing certain products to clean your home or your skin.
 This could be dangerous.
 We shouldn’t believe everything we read.

 # If you clean with bleach please be careful if you have small kids.
 Store it in a place where is not easily accessible.